PAIMI Advisory Council

 The PAIMI Advisory Council meets at least four times per year.
 Members also meet periodically to fulfill committee assignments.
 Council terms are for three years, and members may be re-appointed for a second term.
 The Council bylaws require us to recruit members from each region of the state.

-To apply to serve on the PAIMI Advisory Council, download the application form in PDF or the application form in Word.
+To apply to serve on the PAIMI Advisory Council, download the application as a PDF or the application as a Word document.
 If you cannot download the application, call Enid Gonzalez at 877-235-4210 or email her at firstname.lastname@example.org to request an application.

 2018 PAIMI Advisory Council

 - Kathrine Boeck of Tarboro – Vice-Chair

 - Carol Cannon of Greenville

 - Jeff McLoud of Kinston

 - PAIMI Advisory Council Meeting: Wednesday, September 12, 2018, 1:00 pm

 If you share our commitment to the rights of people with mental illness, we want to hear from you.
 You do not have to be a member of the PAIMI Advisory Council to attend our meetings.
 We welcome the attendance of other people who are willing to share their views and experiences regarding the rights of people with mental illness.